tannerdolby/eleventy-plugin-metagen/README.md

 ### Custom Usage
 Providing all eight comma separated arguments to `metagen` is recommended.
 You might only need a few `<meta>` tags instead of the whole set, simply provide the arguments you need and the ones not included won't generate `<meta>` tags.

 Besides the default generated `<meta>` tags, only the arguments you provide data for will be generated as `<meta>` tags.
 This allows you to include some of your own tags alongside `metagen` if you need.
-Template variables can be used in the Nunjucks and Liquid shortcode parameters without the curly braces or quotes like `title=page.url` (Nunjucks) or `title` (Liquid).
+Template variables can be used in the Nunjucks and Liquid shortcode arguments without the curly braces or quotes like `title=page.url` (Nunjucks) or `title` (Liquid).
 More on template variable usage [below](https://github.com/tannerdolby/eleventy-plugin-metagen#use-your-template-data).

 ## Shortcode Options